thewalkersingh/SpringBag/README.md

 Prerequisites
 Java JDK (version 11 or higher)
 Maven (for dependency management)
-Database (MySQL, PostgreSQL, or H2 as needed for each project) API Documentation
+Database (MySQL or H2 as needed for each project)
+API Documentation
 For projects with REST APIs, Swagger or Postman collections can be used to test the endpoints.
 Swagger documentation is available at /swagger-ui.html after running the application.

-Contributions
+### Contributions
 Feel free to fork this repository, suggest new features, or use the projects for educational purposes.
 Contributions are welcome!

-Contact
+### Contact
-If you have any questions, suggestions, or want to collaborate, feel free to reach me at [your email].
+If you have any questions, suggestions, or want to collaborate, feel free to reach me at dev.walkersingh@gmail.com.